A brief overview of the Business Operations team

 Sounds fulfilling!
 Now what would you say is the toughest part of the job?

 Kristine: The toughest part is if departments have conflicting verdicts for approving a business.
-Once the business team and the credit team had opposing decisions, the operations team is sometimes caught in between.
+Once the operations team and the credit team had opposing decisions.
+For us, the business had a good chance of getting approved, but it got rejected by the credit team.

 Jessica: Since I am dealing with CF, some clients take a long time to send their clients’ invoices across, which causes a delay in the approval.